-Services (effective October 1, 2013).
-The Community Children's Services sales tax provides a new source of local funding for counseling, family support, and temporary residential services.
+- (effective October 1, 2013).
+The Community Children's Services sales tax provides local funding for counseling, family support, and temporary residential services.
 The 911 and Emergency Management sales tax led to the transfer of 911 and Emergency Management operations from the City of Columbia to Boone County coupled with expanded and improved services.
 The newly constructed Emergency Communications Center (ECC) was dedicated on September 11, 2016 with all operations relocated by mid-2017.
-County staff have turned their attention to the next phase of capital planning which encompasses improvements to the county-wide radio infrastructure network.

-The County is primarily dependent on sales tax revenue to pay for day-to-day operations, but this important tax base continues to erode with the expansive growth of untaxed e-commerce activity.
-As shown in the following pages, our community is growing at a rapid pace, but sales tax revenue for 2018 shrank by one percent (-1%), an alarming and unsustainable trend.
+County staff have turned their attention to the next phase of capital planning which encompasses improvements to the county-wide radio infrastructure network. - The County is primarily dependent on sales tax revenue to pay for day-to-day operations, but this important tax base continues to erode with the expansive growth of untaxed e-commerce activity.
+As shown in the following pages, our community is growing at a rapid pace, but sales tax revenue for 2019 shrank (-0.2%) for the second successive year; this is an alarming and unsustainable trend.
 While local governments await a federal solution, we can (and should) collaborate in seeking voter approval of a local Use Tax.
-Doing so would enable local governments to receive locally-approved sales taxes from internet and other remote purchases going forward.
-I urge local government leaders and citizens to consider the importance of ensuring long-term fiscal stability for governments primarily dependent on sales tax.
+Doing so would enable - local governments to receive locally approved sales taxes from internet and other remote purchases going forward.
+I urge local government leaders and citizens to consider the importance of ensuring long-term fiscal stability for governments primarily dependent on sales